-However, after more than two years spent working from home and a lot of major shifts in the world, many things have changed that can affect workplace safety.
-Here are some things employers should consider as they transition to working in a post-pandemic environment.
+After a few years spent working from home and a lot of major shifts in the world, many things have changed that can affect workplace safety.
+Here are some things employers should consider for the post-pandemic work environment.

 While technology is absolutely the way to go in an increasingly remote business landscape, the increased reliance on technology can also put companies and individuals at much greater risk of falling prey to devastating data breaches and other forms of cyber-attacks that can rapidly disrupt businesses and impact lives.
 For instance, although the increased prevalence of phishing emails has been well publicized, cloud collaboration platforms that are used by many businesses every day, can also pose security risks.
 Just like with phishing emails, users of these platforms should be very cautious when clicking on links in collaboration chats, especially if there are participants from outside their organization.